-It is perhaps inevitable that an industry closely involved with people’s wellbeing, indeed with their life and death, should be subject to particular scrutiny with regard to its legal and ethical standards.
+It is perhaps inevitable that an industry like biotechnology, which is closely involved with people’s wellbeing, indeed with their life and death, should be subject to particular scrutiny with regard to its legal and ethical standards.
 The biotechnology industry, more than most, needs to be able to demonstrate its adherence to good practice.
 Compliance must, therefore, be a major priority for firms in the field of biotechnology.
 Good-quality training, at every level, is of vital importance; and in a constantly changing field, few organisations are likely to have the resources in-house.
 Successful companies seek compliance training support from experts in the field such as Interactive Services.

 Here we list nine challenges that need to be addressed if your training is to be effective in ensuring compliance.
 Some refer to developing regulation and legislation; others to issues within the organisation itself, which will impact on its ability to respond to external forces.

 1. Identification of Medicinal Products (IDMP)

 Staying up-to-date is a major priority for compliance officers.
 An example of new legislation with far-reaching consequences for companies doing business internationally is the introduction of Identification of Medicinal Products (IDMP) Data Standards, currently being developed by the International Organisation for Standardisation (ISO) and other interested parties.
 This legislation is global in its effects; although the EU is the first region to adopt IDMP, the US, Japan and the rest of the world are following the same route.